How to Plan the Perfect Road Trip in Austria

 Tyrol, which is a region in Austria, is approximately 400 kilometers (about 248 miles) west of Vienna when traveling by road.
 The specific distance can vary slightly depending on your starting point in Vienna and your destination within Tyrol.
 Driving from Vienna to Tyrol typically takes around 4.5 to 5.5 hours.

 Driving across Austria, from its eastern border with Hungary or Slovakia to its western border with Germany or Switzerland, can take approximately 4 to 6 hours.
-I recommend taking your time and stopping in between in Vienna, Salzburg and Hallstatt.
+I recommend taking your time and stopping in between Vienna, Salzburg, and Hallstatt.

-You can either pay for it online in the Asfinag Mautshop (careful, needs to be done 14 days in advance) or in any gas station.
+You can either pay for it online in the Asfinag Mautshop (carefully, needs to be done 14 days in advance) or at any gas station.
 If you have a business, you can immediately validate it online.
 Austrian tunnel tolls can also be bought online or directly at the stops after the tunnel.

-To drive in Austria you need a valid drivers licence, vehicle papers and registration, vignette (toll stickers), Reflective Vest and Warning Triangle.
-First-Aid Kit, Winter Equipment and Identification.
+To drive in Austria you need a valid driver’s license, vehicle papers, and registration, vignette (toll stickers), Reflective Vest, and Warning Triangle.
+First-Aid Kit, Winter Equipment, and Identification.
 Travel insurance is also a great idea.

 About the Author